pangucciole/CybersecurityLab/README.md

 #### 1.2.
 Cloning

 The attacker firstly clones the entire Morning Catch website, using `wget`.
+Then all is moved to the root directory of Apache.

 ```bash
 wget -r -k -p morningcatch.ph